topcoder-platform/taas-app/README.md

    # this host TaaS App as http://localhost:8501/taas-app/topcoder-micro-frontends-teams.js
    ```

-4. Now we have to update the `micro-frontends-frame` app to show our local version of TaaS App, instead of remote one.
-Update file `micro-frontends-frame/config/micro-frontends-config-local.json`:
+4. Now we have to update the `mfe-core` app to show our local version of TaaS App, instead of remote one.
+Update file `mfe-core/config/micro-frontends-config-local.json`:

    ```js
    // replace line